tensorflow/community/rfcs/20190116-embedding-partitioned-variable.md

 #### Layers

-We will need to call `strategy.experimental_create_sharded_variable()` in both embedding layers and ordinary layers.
-Whenever a `ShardedVariable` is referenced, layers will have to concatenate them manually for some operations.
+We will need to call `strategy.experimental_create_sharded_variable()` in Keras' `Embeeding` layer.
+Under `ParameterServerStrategy` scope, all variables can potentially be `PartitionedVariable` for loadbalancing only.

 This doesn't involve an interface change and the details are omitted.

-In the pre-TF 2.0 design, no performance improvements hints will be added.
+In the pre-TF 2.0 design, no performance improvements hints will be added for embeddings.

 #### Other Library Code